ExoticCitron/discord-music-bot/README.md

 ```

 > 3) Get spotify API scopes:
-> Scopes needed: `client_id`, `client_secret` - these can be obtained [here](https://developer.spotify.com/dashboard)
+> Scopes needed: `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET` [in cogs/music.py] - these can be obtained [here](https://developer.spotify.com/dashboard)

 > 4) Start your bot:
 > Add your bot token and start it, this required slash commands

-I'll be regularly updating this, current version v1.0 has a tonna queue bugs because it's stored in a dict and its only for small servers, this will be fixed as we progress on latter versions.
-Next commit around next monthish with embeds/buttons and bug fixes and db updates ig
+I'll be regularly updating this, current version v1.1, v1.2 will be pushed soon, request fixes/features on pull req and i'll update this with features by the 10th

 Open a pull request to request bug fixes blah blah